There is nothing more satisfying to enjoy the perfect Chinese roast chicken with super crispy skin.

 This this the most challenging part of the recipe

-The moisture of the chicken must be driven off to create the crispy skin.
-It ‘s hard to crisp the skin by relying on the high temperature to brown it.
+To make crispy skin chicken, the moisture of the chicken must be driven off.
+It’s hard to crisp the skin by relying on the high temperature to brown it.

 The best way to achieve this is to marinate it with a little liquid, which in this case is only soy sauce and honey with no water is added.
 That is why we marinade the chicken in an upright position, uncovered and refrigerated it for at least 12 hours. the longer you do this, the crispier the skin will be when roasting.